Ziyad Marar

-Ziyad Marar is a British author and President of Global Publishing at Sage Publishing.
+Ziyad Marar (Arabic:زياد مرار) is a British author and President of Global Publishing at Sage Publishing.
 He was born in 1966 in Iraq, and moved to London aged 10.
-He has published four books combining his interests in psychology and philosophy.
-His fourth Judged: The Value of Being Misunderstood was published in 2018.
+He has published five books combining his interests in psychology and philosophy.
+His fifth Noticing: How We Attend to the World and Each Other was published in 2025.

 Early years and education

 Marar was born in 1966 in Baghdad, Iraq, then lived in Riyadh, Saudi Arabia and Beirut, Lebanon before moving with his family to London in the late 1970s.
 He attended Exeter University where he obtained a BSc in psychology.
 He completed an MA in the philosophy and psychology of language from Birkbeck, University of London.